Providentia

 Who composed the plot?

-Just as our dreams are composed by an aspect of ourself of which our consciousness is unaware, it may well be that our whole life is composed by the spirit within.
+Just as our dreams are composed by an aspect of ourselves of which our consciousness is unaware, it may well be that our whole life is composed by the spirit within.
 In short, we are guided and always have been.
 And just as the people we meet, apparently by chance, became leading agents in the shaping of our lives, we also serve unknowingly as agents, giving meaning to the lives of others.
 The whole story of our life plays harmoniously in one beautiful symphony.
-Even the crashing cymbals (symbols?) have notes to sound.
+Even the crashing moments—those loud, jarring expressions of our pain—have notes to sound.

-Schopenhauer concludes that it’s as if our lives are single features in one great dream in which all the characters also dream.
+Schopenhauer concludes that it's as if our lives are single features in one great dream in which all the characters also dream.
 Who makes the dreams?
 Jungian analysis suggests that dreams originate in the archetypal world where myths and spirits inform.
 Our spirit converses with these archetypal spirits and with the spirits of the oceans, rocks, plants, and animals.
-Most indigenous cultures understood this and spoke to these spirits and sought guidance from them.
+Most Indigenous cultures understood this, spoke to these spirits, and sought guidance from them.
 Our culture marginalizes or ignores these spirits and views myths as fairy tales.
 This is, I believe, the cause of much of our trouble and discomfort.
-We worship at very different altars and serve very different gods.
+We worship at vastly different altars and serve very different gods.

 "what the hell happened?"